As a soccer coach, one of the most daunting tasks is conducting tryouts.

 Technical Director, PA Minor Hockey

-What is SkillShark, and how does it contribute to the assessment of players in soccer?
+What is SkillShark, and how can it help in my soccer player evaluations?

 Can SkillShark be used by coaches of all levels?